arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

 ## Introduction

 Industrial conveyor and sorting systems are essential for automating logistics and production processes across various industries.
 These systems are engineered to optimize the transport and classification of products along the production line, thereby enhancing operational efficiency and reducing handling time.
 By leveraging conveyor belts and advanced sorting mechanisms, it becomes possible to automate repetitive and complex tasks, ensuring a more streamlined and accurate workflow.

 Such systems are critical in environments that demand high productivity and precision, including distribution centers, manufacturing plants, and processing facilities.
 For instance, they are commonly used in warehouses and distribution centers to move and sort packages and products to different areas based on criteria such as destination, size or type.

-Considering this type of industrial system, we will use the Opta™ micro PLC and its capability to connect with Arduino Cloud to control a conveyor and sorting system that can separate items based on their color.
+Considering this type of industrial system, we will use the Opta™ and its capability to connect with Arduino Cloud to control a conveyor and sorting system that can separate items based on their color.
 The entire system will be integrated into the cloud, providing real-time control and monitoring.

 ![ ](assets/arduino-cloud-overview.png)

-Due to the use of the Opta™ micro PLC, this solution will be cost-effective and offer remote access, allowing for monitoring and control of the status of the key elements of the application.
+Due to the use of the Opta™, this solution will be cost-effective and offer remote access, allowing for monitoring and control of the status of the application's key elements.

 **Target audience:** PLC programmers, Automation engineers, Industrial IoT engineers and Electrical engineers.

 ### Goals

-The main objective of this application is to demonstrate the capability of the Opta™ micro PLC in controlling simple conveyor and item separation systems, while providing remote real-time control and monitoring.
+The main objective of this application is to demonstrate the capability of the Opta™ in controlling simple conveyor and item separation systems, while providing remote real-time control and monitoring.
 The goals are as follows:

 - Monitor the states of the systems involved.
 - Monitor important information such as the quantity of items separated by each element.
 - Control the entire system, allowing it to be started and stopped remotely.
 - Integrate the two systems, conveyor and sorting, to ensure they work perfectly together.
-- Create an Arduino Cloud dashboard that syncs in real time to inform and alert the user.
+- Create an Arduino Cloud dashboard that syncs in real time to inform the user.

 ## Hardware and Software Requirements